 Youtube channel by two visually impaired ladies, Mared and Megan.
 There are only a few videos here, but they’re worth watching.

-Youtube channel by Sam, with lots of videos about assistive technology and other tips that can help make day-to-day life easier if you can’t see.
+Sam makes lots of great videos about assistive technology and other tips that can help make day-to-day life easier if you can’t see.

 Stephanie’s blog about blindness, beauty and more.